Skip to main content

 Courts in the Netherlands do not apply the limitation defence automatically.
 The debtor must actively invoke prescription as a defence in the proceedings.
 If the debtor fails to raise this defence, the court may still grant judgment to the creditor despite the claim being time-barred.

 The transformation into a natural obligation has practical consequences.
 If a debtor voluntarily pays a prescribed debt, the payment is valid and cannot be reclaimed.
-A prescribed claim can still be used for set-off against a debt owed to the original debtor, provided certain conditions are met.
+Furthermore, a prescribed claim can still be used for set-off against a debt owed to the original debtor, provided certain conditions are met.

 In about 75% of commercial disputes where limitation is potentially applicable, parties raise the prescription defence.
-This highlights the importance of tracking limitation periods carefully and taking timely action to protect claims.
+This highlights the importance of tracking limitation periods carefully.
+Taking timely action to protect claims is therefore essential.

 For creditors, the lesson is straightforward: act before the limitation period expires.
-Sending regular interruption notices every four years for claims subject to the five-year period ensures continued enforceability.
+Sending regular interruption notices every four years ensures continued enforceability for claims subject to the five-year period.
 Maintaining a careful record of these notices provides evidence should a dispute arise later.

-Given the complexity of limitation rules and their significant impact on the enforceability of claims, consulting a Dutch lawyer is advisable when facing potential prescription issues.
-Different types of claims may be subject to different periods, and the rules on when periods start running can be particularly complex in damage cases.
+Given the complexity of limitation rules, consulting a Dutch lawyer is advisable when facing potential prescription issues.
+Different types of claims may be subject to different periods.
+Moreover, the rules on when periods start running can be particularly complex in damage cases.
 Professional guidance helps ensure that valuable claims are not lost through inadvertent delay.

 The interplay between limitation periods and practical evidence gathering also deserves attention.
 Even if a claim remains enforceable, the passage of time makes proving the claim more difficult.
 Witnesses may forget details, documents may be lost, and electronic records may be deleted.
-Prudent creditors therefore pursue their claims promptly, regardless of the formal limitation period available to them.
+Therefore, prudent creditors pursue their claims promptly, regardless of the formal limitation period available to them.